ploomber/projects/debugging/README.md

 ## Debugger basics

-A debugger is a program that helps inspect anoter program for debugging.
-Python comes with its own debugger called [pdb](https://docs.python.org/3/library/pdb.html).
+A debugger is a program that helps inspect another program for debugging.
+Python comes with a debugger called [pdb](https://docs.python.org/3/library/pdb.html).

 There are a few approaches for debugging programs.
 One approach is line-by-line